Table of Contents

 Tax Deadline Extension for Deployed Military Members

-The rules on tax extensions due to deployments can vary depending on when your deployed, and for how long.
-But we have all of those details covered in this article: Tax Deadline Extension for Deployed Military Members.
+The rules on tax extensions due to deployments can vary, depending on when you deployed and for how long.
+We have all of those details covered in this article: Tax Deadline Extension for Deployed Military Members.

 Make the Most of Deployment Tax Benefits

-If you need more details about which military pay qualifies for tax exclusions, look at the IRS page regarding question and answers on combat zone tax provisions.
+If you need more details about which military pay qualifies for tax exclusions, look at the IRS page regarding questions and answers on combat zone tax provisions.